bluecaterpillarz/bluecaterpillarz/README.md

 ## Hi there 👋
+I'm Zeynep, a developer based in Istanbul, Türkiye.

+- 🐍 Main tech stack: Python, C++ , SQL
+- 🤖 Currently focusing on Machine Learning
+- 🔭 Working on data analysis and ML-related projects
+- 📊 Interested in data analysis, machine learning, and simulation
+- 🌱 Always learning and building
 <!--
 **bluecaterpillarz/bluecaterpillarz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.